MLB Rumors: Bryce Harper To Phillies Signing Imminent

 — SPORTSRADIO 94WIP (@SportsRadioWIP) January 29, 2019

-Harper has always played well in Philadelphia, and with Phillies owner John Middleton declaring the team’s intention to spend money this offseason, the Phillies currently have the best odds to sign both Harper and Machada, per NBC Sports.
+Harper has always played well in Philadelphia, and with Phillies owner John Middleton declaring the team’s intention to spend money this offseason, the Phillies currently have the best odds to sign both Harper and Machado, per NBC Sports.

 Meanwhile, per Philly.com, Twitter has suspended an account called “JeffEvansMLB,” which falsely claimed to be a reporter sharing news of a Harper contract with the Phillies.

-Various theories have been put forward as to why baseball’s free agent market has been so slow, with speculation centering on everything from the large amount of teams in rebuilding mode to prevailing strategy in the game moving against veteran free agents, to a reprise of the collusion conspiracy that the baseball owners were caught carrying out in the 1980s.
+Various theories have been put forward as to why baseball’s free agent market has been so slow, with speculation centering on everything from the large number of teams in rebuilding mode to prevailing strategy in the game moving against veteran free agents as well as a reprise of the collusion conspiracy that the baseball owners were caught carrying out in the 1980s.